Austin Location

 However, if the officer’s conduct just allowed the actor the opportunity to commit the crime, this would not count as entrapment.

 Anyone who is convicted of a crime knows that a prosecutor will work tirelessly to convict you.
 You need someone as dedicated in your corner.
-Attorney David White is a skilled defense attorney who is ready to fight for you.
+Attorney David White is a skilled defense attorney.
 Contact the Law Office of David D. White, PLLC to schedule your consultation.

 608 West 12th Street, Suite B Austin, TX 78701